Exeter Wild City

 The map is designed for anyone that has an interest in the future ecological health of the city including city planners and land management staff.

-DWT’s education team is working in Exeter to stimulate young people to better understand the value of biodiversity and to help make their schools more sustainable.
+DWT’s education team works in Exeter to help connect young people to nature through school visits, events and a youth ranger scheme.
 Visit our education page for more information.

-Why not get involved and join our Facebook group today and help build the Exeter Wild City community!
+Why not join our Facebook group today and help build the Exeter Wild City community!